+Figure 2.8 Single Root I/O Virtualization

-Following command can be used to check whether SR-IOV is supported or not on a physical NIC card:
+The following command can be used to check whether SR-IOV is supported or not on a physical NIC card:

 $ lspci -s <NIC_BDF> -vvv | grep -i "Single Root I/O Virtualization"

-VirtIO SR-IOV and SDN
+Virtio, SR-IOV, and SDN

-VirtIO is bringing lots of flexibility.
-VirtIO is offering a standardized driver which is fully independent of the hardware used on the physical platform hosting VM instances.
+Virtio brings lots of flexibility by offering a standardized driver which is fully independent of the hardware used on the physical platform hosting VM instances.

-When virtio connectivity is used VM can be easily migrated from one host to another using "live migration" feature.
-When SRIOV is use, this live migration is not an easy task and is not really possible to achieve.
+When Virtio connectivity is used VM can be easily migrated from one host to another using a live migration feature.
+When SR-IOV is used, this live migration is not an easy task and is not really possible to achieve.

-Indeed, network driver used by VM depends on used hardware on the bare metal node which are hosting them.
-In order to make VM migration from one bare metal node to another, both nodes must at least to use same hardware NIC model.
-But when SRIOV is used VM connectivity is having barely the same performance has a real physical NIC, whereas with VirtIO, performance could be poor.
+Indeed, network drivers used by a VM depends on used hardware on the bare metal node which are hosting them.
+In order to make the VM migration from one bare metal node to another, both nodes must at least use the same hardware NIC model.
+But when SRIOV is used, VM connectivity has about the same performance has a real physical NIC, whereas with Virtio, performance could be poor.

-Also, SRIOV, providing a direct access to the physical NIC is making host virtual network nodes (virtual router/switch) used by SDN solution totally blind about VM using such connectivity.
-Local traffic switching between VM connected on a same SRIOV physical card is achieve by the Virtual Ethernet bridge proposed by SRIOV.
-Communication between VM connected onto distinct SRIOV physical ports must rely on physical network.
+Also, SR-IOV, by providing direct access to the physical NIC, is making host virtual network nodes (virtual router/switch) used by SDN solution totally blind about the VM using such connectivity.
+Local traffic switching between the VM connected on a same SR-IOV physical card is achieved by the virtual Ethernet bridge proposed by SR-IOV.
+Communication between VMs connected onto the distinct SRIOV physical ports must rely on physical network.

-SDN vswitch/vrouter usage is very limited when SRIOV is used.
-Indeed, packet switching between VMs which are using VFs of a same SR-IOV physical port are using the physical Virtual Ethernet Bridge hosted in the physical NIC.
+SDN vswitch/vrouter usage is very limited when SR-IOV is used.
+Indeed, packet switching between VMs which are using VFs of a same SR-IOV physical port are using the physical virtual Ethernet bridge hosted in the physical NIC.
+See Figure 2.9.

-Only some few use cases are relevant, which are:

-Provide internal connectivity between VM using distinct SR-IOV physical ports (it avoids to send the traffic out of the server to be processed by the physical network)
+Only a few use cases are relevant, the first provides internal connectivity between VMs using distinct SR-IOV physical ports (it avoids sending the traffic out of the server to be processed by the physical network).
+See Figure 2.9.